Providing Objective Scientific Evaluation and Analyses for More Than 55 Years

-Aerospace traces its roots to the beginning of the space age, when landing on the moon was a distant but exciting possibility and mastery of space was seen as a huge strategic asset in the conflict with the Soviet Union.
-Space promised adventure and held great potential, but how to reach space, how to capitalize on the possibilities it offered, and how to develop and manage the country’s space and missile activities presented a distinct set of technical challenges to the Air Force and other government agencies involved in this fledgling industry.
+The Aerospace Corporation traces its roots to the beginning of the space age, when landing on the moon was a distant but exciting possibility, and mastery of space was seen as a huge strategic asset in the conflict with the Soviet Union.
+Space promised adventure and held great potential, but reaching space—in addition to developing and managing the nation’s space and missile activities—presented unique technical challenges to the Air Force and other government agencies involved in the fledgling aerospace industry.

-Since then, Aerospace has provided independent technical and scientific research, development, and advisory services to government and civil customers with the aim of assuring 100-percent mission success.
+Aerospace has since provided independent technical and scientific research, development, and advisory services to government and civil customers with the aim of assuring 100-percent mission success.

-Aerospace is uniquely positioned to bring its immense catalogue of technical expertise and its decades of experience to bear on today’s most exciting and challenging problems.
-As a steward of our nation’s scientific and engineering expertise, the corporation continues its tradition of providing exceptional support to the Air Force and other government and civilian partners on a wide range of innovative projects.
+Aerospace is uniquely positioned to bring our immense catalogue of technical expertise and decades of experience to tackle today’s most exciting and challenging problems.
+As a steward of our nation’s scientific and engineering expertise, we continue our tradition of providing exceptional support to the Air Force and other government and civilian partners on a wide range of innovative projects.